Kamala Harris Drops By Paramus (PHOTOS)

-United States Vice President Kamala Harris quietly stopped into Paramus on Wednesday, March 15.
+United States Vice President Kamala Harris stopped into Paramus on Wednesday, March 15.

 The VP reportedly flew into Newark Airport around noon and went to a Democratic finance event on Howland Avenue, sources with direct knowledge of the visit tell Daily Voice.